 Dede advocates for data driven decision making, reflecting her degree in Microbiology/Immunology and background in medical research at the University of Michigan, the Max-Planck Institute in Tubingen Germany, and the University of Virginia.

-Dede's environmental credentials stem from14 years as executive director of the Ivy Creek Foundation.
+Dede's environmental credentials stem from 14 years as executive director of the Ivy Creek Foundation.
 During her tenure she expanded environmental education opportunities, facilitated the construction of the Ivy Creek Education Center, helped create the Ragged Mountain Natural Area, and researched the rich African American history of the Ivy Creek Natural Area (ICNA) culminating in the designation of ICNA as an African American Heritage site.
 In 2003, Dede was chosen as one of Charlottesville's Distinguished Dozen for community service in education and the environment.

-Dede continues her interest in local African American history as a member of the Central Virginia Researchers Group, the Jefferson School African American Heritage Center, and the Charlottesville Historic Resources Committee.
+Dede continues her interest in local African American history as a member of the Central Virginia Researchers Group, the Advisory Council to the Jefferson School African American Heritage Center, and the Charlottesville Historic Resources Committee.
 Dede’s expertise in the African American history of Riverview Farm and the Hydraulic community was called on recently as part of the discovery of the Jesse Sammons cemetery found in the path of the Western Bypass.

 Dede is a strong believer in the power and importance of community volunteerism.
-She is a co-founder and past president of the Rivanna Master Naturalists, founder of the Citizens for a Sustainable Water Plan, and sits on the advisory board of the Local Energy Alliance Partnership, Department of Social Services, and the Disproportionate Minority Contact Task Force.
+She is a co-founder and past president of the Rivanna Master Naturalists, founder of the Citizens for a Sustainable Water Plan, and sits on the advisory board of the Local Energy Alliance Partnership (LEAP), Department of Social Services, and the Disproportionate Minority Contact Task Force.
 This past year, Dede was recruited to sit on the Governor's Advisory Council for Juvenile Justice.

-And…..Dede is currently the vice mayor of Charlottesville.
+And…..Dede is currently the Vice Mayor of Charlottesville.